 2 – WRITE THE WORD

 As I just mentioned, I am totally in writing out my prayers.
 Well, they stemmed from taking the time to write out God’s word.
 In general, writing things down is good for us because it helps our brains focus on the content better as well as aiding us in recalling that information later.
 So just grab a blank notebook and choose a book of the Bible to start writing down verse by verse.
 (I would suggest the Sermon on the Mount from Mathew 5-7, Proverbs or Psalm 139).
 When you take just 5 mins during your day to WRITE OUT scripture, you will be amazed at how God will use it to speak to you!!
-(If you need a little more guidance, check out the Further Your Findings journal that includes 3 different 30 Day Scripture Writing plans.)
+(If you need a little more guidance, check out the Finding Your Faith journal)

 3 – LISTEN ANYTIME